-Grand Island Loop is a 10.9 mile loop trail located near Munising, MI that features a lake and is rated as difficult.
+Grand Island Loop is a 10.9 mile loop trail located near Munising, Michigan that features a lake and is rated as difficult.
 The trail is primarily used for hiking and mountain biking and is accessible from May until October.

 The island has a number of trails and designated camping zones but you can camp just about anywhere.

 great trip. as others have said be sure to have plenty of water. northern campsites do not have water access.

 beautiful area - Already planning to go back for more time!